Information For Authors

-Autism in Adulthood is a single-blinded peer-reviewed journal.
+Autism in Adulthood is a single-masked peer-reviewed journal.
 All submissions will undergo peer review to assess the scientific basis and significance of the manuscript.
-Each manuscript will be reviewed by two or more academic experts and at least one autistic adult.
-While on occasion, an autistic scholar may fill both roles, we expect the majority of autistic reviews to be by lay people.
+Two editors will read each manuscript and decide if it matches the journal’s scope, aims, and scientific standards.
+If it does, then they will send the manuscript for external peer review.
+Manuscripts sent for external review will be reviewed by two or more academic experts and at least one autistic adult.
+While sometimes, an autistic scholar may fill both roles, we expect the majority of autistic reviews to be by lay people.
 These autistic reviewers will help ensure that work published in Autism in Adulthood is relevant to the needs of the autistic community, uses respectful concepts and language, and includes lay summaries that are accessible to autistic adults, their families, and other stakeholders.
 Following peer review, the Editor and/or Associate Editors will determine if the paper should be accepted, require revision, or is unacceptable for publication.

 Time in Review

 The journal strives to maintain a short, but thorough peer-review process.
 The average time for an initial review is 21-30 days but the Editor strives to expedite manuscript handling, if circumstances allow.